socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 [VO]

 Welcome Back.
-In the last exercise, we took a tour of the stub App that create react app installs for us.
+In the last video, we took a tour of the placeholder App that create react app installs for us.

 [SC]